Planning Your Catholic Wedding

 Blessing your engagement is a good way to start.
 “The betrothal of a young Christian couple... is a special occasion for their families, who should celebrate it together with prayer and a special rite,” says the Church’s official Book of Blessings (#195).
 That book contains the Blessing of an Engaged Couple, which may be led by a priest, deacon, lay minister, or one of your parents.
-Your parish will have a copy of the Book of Blessings, or you can find the blessing online (see "For more information"), or in Catholic Household Blessings and Prayers (see the "Books" section below).
+Your parish will have a copy of the Book of Blessings, or you can find the blessing online (see "Other Websites"), in the Order of Celebrating Matrimony (#218-236) or in Catholic Household Blessings and Prayers (see the "Books" section below.

 For more information